KiryxaTechDev/JsonStructor/README.md

 ## Error Handling

-The `jsoner` library includes error handling for common issues such as non-existent files or invalid JSON content.
+The `JsonStructor` library includes error handling for common issues such as non-existent files or invalid JSON content.

 ## Documentation